Why Trust Us?

 Free, and preinstalled on your computer or device

-The Mac doesn’t currently ship with a pre-installed voice memo app, but that will change with Mojave, when the iOS Voice Memo app will be ported to macOS.
-Check the iOS details below to see what it will be like, and if you need an app right now, check out your options in “The Competition” section below.
+The new Macs have a pre-installed voice memo app (since macOS 10.4 Mojave when the iOS Voice Memo app is now ported to macOS).
+Check the iOS details below to see what it’s like, and if you need an app right now, check out your options in “The Competition” section below.

 Windows Voice Recorder is found on all Windows 10 computers and mobile devices, and will handle your basic voice memo tasks.